Our Results Helpline is now closed. You can still speak to an adviser by calling 0800 917 8000*.

 UCAS Adjustment allows people who have met and exceeded the conditions for their firm choice to apply for an alternative course whilst retaining their original offer.
-Adjustment is available between 19-31 August and is entirely optional.
-If you think you may be interested in using Adjustment when it opens, contact 0800 917 8000 and our advisers can help you decide if it’s a good option for you.
+Adjustment is available between 10-18 August and is entirely optional.
+If you think you may be interested in using Adjustment, contact the Results Helpline and our advisers can help you decide if it’s a good option for you.

 *Our helpline is open Monday to Friday, 9am-5pm.
 BSL users can use Contact Scotland.
 You can use their app to sign with an interpreter who will make the phone call for you.
 If you would prefer to speak to someone in person, most of our career centres are now open for face-to-face appointments.
 Contact your local centre to make an appointment with an adviser.